A Cooperative Partnership with you... our members.

 What are the different parts of the rate structure?

 • Energy charge.
 Energy is the number of kilowatt-hours used by the member over the billing period.
 Based on your individual meter reading, this is the number of units you are used to seeing each month on your bill.
 The energy charge is equal to the kilowatt-hours used multiplied by the energy rate.
-With this structure, we have been able to lower the charge per kilowatt-hour from about 11.5¢ to 4.7¢.

 (kWh) – One kilowatt-hour is defined as the amount of energy consumed by a 1000-Watt appliance running continuously for 1 hour.